hanascript/hanascript/README.md

 <!-- About Me Section -->
 <strong>⁺˖ ⸝⸝ About Me ⸝⸝ ⁺˖</strong>

-- My name is Nathan
+- I go by Nathan
 - I live in California
 - My favorite games is League of Legends & Majora's Mask